jeffersonvivanco/Java_Notes/README.md

     outside of your classes.
 AOP is provided by the Java EE using EJB Interception, and by the Spring Framework AOP mechanism.
   * Using Design Patterns
     * Read Design Patterns (Addison Wesley)
+* Polymorphism and Interfaces
+  * Basically, the best uses of polymorphism in Java is the ability to refer to a child class by using the parent class reference.
+In polymorphism, "many forms" means the ability of an object or method to take many forms.
+Method overriding and method overloading basically mean a behavior in Java that allows the developer to take advantage of that principle.
+  * Basically, an interface is a contract that a developer must follow while implementing it.
+It states that when you are implementing something, you must provide the given set of the feature, or else you will be incomplete.
+Here, incomplete means that the class is not a complete one (for ex, an abstract class).
+Another advantage -- from a program design perspective -- is the idea of "programming to an interface, not implementations."
+That means that when we are designing our code, we should focus on the interface or the functionalities that the interface provides, not the actual implementation.